 So these books follow the entire life of Alexander from his birth, his education by Aristotle, and then his conquests, first of the Anatolian peninsula of Egypt and following to India.
 The three books are divided chronologically as follows.
 Child of a Dream follows his birth and early education and ends with the death or assassination of Philip.

-The second book (The Sands of Ammon) begins with his invasion, the beginning of his expeditions in Asia, his crossing of the Bosporus and entry into Asia, then conquering the cities there, including Halicarnassus.
-It shows how Alexander becomes more and more brutal as the expeditions go on, and he destroys the entire city.
-Then it follows his invasion into Egypt and ends very abruptly with Philip’s death, and Ammon’s sons begin very abruptly with the invasion of Asia.
+The second book (The Sands of Ammon) begins with his invasion, the beginning of his expeditions in Asia, his crossing of the Bosporus and entry into Asia, and then conquering the cities there, including Halicarnassus.
+It shows how Alexander becomes increasingly brutal as the expeditions go on, and he destroys the entire city.
+Then, it follows his invasion into Egypt and ends very abruptly with Philip’s death, and Ammon’s sons begin abruptly with the invasion of Asia.

 The character of Aristotle is something the author has fictionalized, but it makes for an exciting addition to the story.
 What the author hasn’t done justice to is the character of Philip.
 Philip was a lot more than the person you see in these novels.
 But there is some softness, some tenderness in the relationship between Alexander and Philip, which the author explores.

 That is a better way to understand the relationship, rather than seeing them as rivals with some other fiction about Alexander’s early life tends to do with his concerning his relationship with his father.
 But then, the novel moves through these scenes in Alexander’s life rapidly, and some of the dialogue is bad.
-That could be a consequence of translating Italian into English, but it is poorly written.
+That could result from translating Italian into English, but it is poorly written.

 The third book is a great work of historical fiction.
 It introduces the world, the military strategy, and the complexity of taking on these new roles that Alexander has to deal with.
-The writing is a lot better, putting together Alexander’s life alongside the romance.
+The writing is much better, combining Alexander’s life alongside the romance.

-So while I might have seemed very critical of the first two books, only because I expected more and was disappointed.
+So, I have seemed very critical of the first two books only because I expected more and was disappointed.
 I do recommend the entire trilogy.
 It is an excellent introduction to Alexander’s life.
 It has a lot of memorable passages written very well, which tell us about the psychology of these great personalities of the past.
 The hardcover quality is poor, but the paperback is awesome with fonts and color combinations.

 Author: Valerio Massimo Manfredi